war/asset-loading/README.md

 ```

 ### ModelLoader::getInverseBindMatrices
 Extracts all inverse bind matrix data used in skinning.
 The process is exactly the same as what is mentioned in [`ModelLoader::getVertexPositions`](ModelLoader.md#ModelLoader%3A%3AgetVertexPositions).
-However, the index used to fetch the `tinygltf::Accessor` is simpler, since it's already stored inside `tinygltf::Skin::inverseBindMatrices`.
+However, the index used to fetch the `tinygltf::Accessor` is simpler since it's already stored inside `tinygltf::Skin::inverseBindMatrices`.
 The biggest difference here is that there are 16 floating point elements to be extracted per bind matrix, since each matrix is of dimensions 4x4.
 ```cpp
 	for(int i{}; i<bone_count; i++){
 		float x0_ = float_array[(i*16) + 0 + offset];